-- 3.1.15 The proposed settlement boundary for Holme Marsh was also included in the Issues and Options consultation.
-Overall 68.8% of respondents supported the proposed settlement boundaries for both settlements, and the settlement boundary for Holme Marsh was carried forward unchanged into the First Draft NDP and is retained in the Draft Plan.
-However, as a small settlement separated from the village, its housing density has been set at 8 dph. - 3.1.16 Development within the settlement boundaries for Lyonshall village and Holme Marsh will be guided by the criteria in Draft Policy LH1 Settlement Boundaries and other policies in the Lyonshall NDP.
-These criteria have been determined following analysis and review of all the comments from the Issues and Options consultation and the earlier questionnaires.
+- 3.1.19 The proposed settlement boundary for Holme Marsh was also included in the Issues and Options consultation.
+Overall 68.8% of respondents supported the proposed settlement boundaries for both settlements, and the settlement boundary for Holme Marsh was carried forward unchanged into the First Draft NDP and is retained in the Submission NDP.
+However, as a small settlement separated from the village, its housing density has been set at 8 dph. - 3.1.20 Development within the settlement boundaries for Lyonshall village and Holme Marsh will be guided by the criteria in Policy LH1 Settlement Boundaries and other policies in the Lyonshall NDP.
+These criteria have been determined following analysis and review of all the comments from the Issues and Options consultation and the earlier questionnaires and the responses to the Regulation 14 public consultation.